-Users in your organization with Administrator status in iCarol have near-complete control over the content of contact report forms.
-That is, you can set up the exact data fields you’d like to collect, and arrange those fields how you’d like on your data collection forms.
+Users in your organization with Administrator status in iCarol have near-complete control over the content of Contact Forms, and can set up the exact data fields you need to collect for your funders or any other data tracking purposes.

 To do so, you’d use our built-in form editor, with easy-to-navigate menus and buttons.

-The settings and controls offered with this tool are meant to let you customize your data collection forms so they reflect the way you prefer to work.
+The settings and controls offered with our Contact Form editing tool are meant to let you customize your data collection forms so they reflect the way you prefer to work.
 We recognize that there is a dual challenge with data collection — A need to document contacts for funders and do trend analysis plus a need to work through the contact effectively and provide the person in need with the best possible service.
 Our tools are designed to help you achieve both.

 When the data to collect is open-ended, feel free to create a text-entry area on your form, and adjust the size of the text entry box to fit your needs.
 Text-entry data is analyzed by exporting your contact record data, which you can do at any time from the iCarol Admin Tools area.

 Settings in this form editing tool let you control where on the form each question or set of questions will reside.
 In what order should the fields appear?
 Do your volunteers or staff prefer to work in a few long columns or many short ones?
 You can customize your forms to closely mirror the flow of a typical call or other contact.